 With leasing there is normally no service and maintenance cover as this is your responsibility.
 There is no room for payment negotiation if things go wrong with your coffee machine, as banks and leasing companies are only interested in collecting the money owed.

-Buying a commercial coffee machine is the simplest of all the options with you owning the machine from day one.
+Buying a commercial coffee maker is the simplest of all the options with you owning the machine from day one.
 Purchasing the coffee machine means you pay for the machine in one lump sum upfront, and you have sole ownership of the machine.
 Usually, the coffee machine will come with a limited guarantee but can have extended warranty and service plan.

 Buying your coffee machine outright gives you full control over what machine model you want to buy, as you are not restricted to choosing within the range that have the rental and leasing options.